 Chancellor Shields has kept a keen eye on the current state of higher education and is committed to keeping UW-Platteville a leading student-focused university.
-The chancellor’s Student Success Platform is a focus during the 2017-18 academic year.
-That platform includes:
+He has guided the campus to record enrollment, peaking in 2013-14 at nearly 8,000 undergraduate and 1,000 graduate students.

 Most recently, he piloted an impressive effort to gain legislative and gubernatorial approval to build a new $55 million state-of-the-art engineering facility on campus as well as a $23.7 million renovation project for Boebel Hall.
-Sesquicentennial Hall, slated for construction to begin within the next three years, will replace Ottensman Hall, which was built in 1966.
+Sesquicentennial Hall, slated for construction to begin within the next three years, will replace engineering building Ottensman Hall, which was built in 1966.
 The Boebel Hall renovation is scheduled to begin in 2019.
 Those two projects, plus a $15.3 million Williams Fieldhouse expansion, will give UW-Platteville more than $93 million in upcoming growth and improvements that will transform the campus.

 Additionally, Chancellor Shields led the construction of two residence halls, one with a dining facility.
 They were built to accommodate the influx of students who have enrolled during his tenure and raise the on-campus residential availability to 3,700 beds.

 He has championed the faculty and staff by working with all aspects of shared governance, ensuring the university remains committed to the core mission of providing an affordable and accessible education.